AlexG92/photoManage/README.md

 * Drag and Drop of Photos to Albums for assignment
 * RESTFUL API
 * AJAXIFY everything, because I can.
-* Download All Zip Files In a .Zip
 * Comments throughout the application
 * Documentation?